My Story - Loving My Son Through Alcoholism

 He made a good choice.
 He called a sober friend, and together they got him into a sober house.

-Eventually, he gets kicked out of that house for drinking.
-I won’t let him come home and he admits himself into a 28-day state program, his 5th rehab, then goes back to a sober house.
+Eventually, he was kicked out of that house for drinking.
+I wouldn’t let him come home and he admitted himself into a 28-day state program, his 5th rehab, followed by another sober house.
+It wasn’t a great sober house.
+The men found ways to drink and do drugs.
+My son claimed to be sober, but it was clear he wasn’t.

 At 29, still claiming sobriety, he decided he was ready to move out of the sober house.
 He got an $80,000 a year job at another big ad agency in NYC.
-He’d been seeing his now fiancée, a wonderful young woman, over the past couple of years and they decided to get an apartment together.
+He’d been seeing a young woman over the past couple of years, feigning sobriety, and they decided to get an apartment together.
 He had two weeks before the lease began, and he had already started his job.
 One week before he could move into the apartment, he got kicked out of the sober house for stealing a pizza from the house freezer, but I knew it was more than that.
-He doesn’t want his girlfriend to know and I wouldn't let him come home.
-I was firm and terrified.
-He said he would figure it out.
-It was only a week.
+He didn’t want his girlfriend to find out and I wouldn't let him come home.
+I was both resolved and terrified.
+He said he would figure something out.
+It was only a week until the apartment would be ready.

 His disease progressed.

-Out of the sober house, there are no guardrails at all.
+Out of the sober house, there were no guardrails at all.
 I received an ambulance bill from NYU.
-I later find out he had a seizure in a hotel lobby that week while he waited to move into the apartment and was taken to the ER.
+I later found out he had had a seizure in a hotel lobby that week while he waited to move into the apartment and was taken to the ER.
 Delirious, he left the hospital and went to work the next day, trying to hold his life together, but alcoholism had full control of him at this point.

-He moved in with his girlfriend, but couldn't hide his addiction.
-He made multiple trips to the ER where they actually give him benzos to manage detoxing at home.
+He moved in with his girlfriend but couldn't hide his addiction.
+He made multiple trips to the ER where they gave him benzos to manage detoxing at home.
 He washed the pills down with vodka.
 His girlfriend called me to get him.
-"He needs to go to the hospital but he won’t go," she said.
+"He needs to go to the hospital, but he won’t go," she said.
 I headed to their apartment in Washington Heights from Connecticut and my daughter headed there from midtown.
-Before we could get there he slipped out the door, blind drunk.
+Just before we arrived, he slipped out the door, blind drunk.
 His girlfriend chased him, but he got away.

-My daughter and I searched for him while she waited in their apartment in case he came back.
+My daughter and I searched for him while his girlfriend waited in their apartment in case he returned.
 We checked hospitals and police stations.
-I tried to recognize my grown son’s shape in the men facedown over subway grates and huddled in doorways.
+I tried to recognize my grown son’s shape in the men face down over subway grates and huddled in doorways.

 We spent the entire day scouring NYC.
 It was getting dark.
 This has to be his bottom, I thought, because the next rung down is death.
 I have to find him.

 He was in the psych ward at the Columbia-Presbyterian ER.
 Unable to get more alcohol, he had arrived with signs of another seizure taking hold.
 He was delirious and covered in bruises from his damaged liver.
-That night, at 3am, he checked himself out of the hospital.
+I planned to pick him up in the morning to take him to a detox center.
+That night, at 3am, he checked himself out of the hospital and went to his apartment.

 That’s when something clicked.

-There have been a few slips along the way, but my son has been sober for over a year and a half.
-He and his fiancée have a baby boy.
-That baby is his inspiration for sobriety.
+There have been a few slips along the way, but my son has been sober for over three and a half years.
+He and his girlfriend, now wife, had a baby boy.
+That baby was his inspiration for sobriety.
 At a recent talk he and I gave to a group of high school students, he told them how good life is sober and, with a catch in his throat, said, “My son has never seen me drunk.”